matthewrstone/boltshop/guide/baseline/managing-packages.md

 Documentation rules, no?
 This task is a PowerShell script will set a custom fact for you.
 It creates a JSON file in the default fact lookup location on the server, which was created on our first `apply_prep()` at the beginning of the guide.
 We simply need to give it a fact_name and a fact_value.

-From your project directory, run `bolt task run wsp::set_fact -t <one_of_your_servers> fact_name=team fact_value=devops`.
+From your project directory, run `bolt task run boltshop::set_fact -t <one_of_your_servers> fact_name=team fact_value=devops`.
 We want to have only **one** server get the team fact so we can validate which packages were installed.
 When that is complete, run `bolt task run facts -t <the_same_server>`.
 You should see more information than I'm willing to paste into Markdown, so let's look at the relevant portion:

     "system32": "C:\\Windows\\system32",
     "system_uptime": {